MicrosoftDocs/SupportArticles-docs/support/browsers/collected-info-ie-data-collector.md

 User dialog prompt to choose data collection options including:

-- Initial address for IE to access upon launch
+- Initial address for Internet Explorer to access upon launch
 - Select affected user
-- Run IE as selected user
+- Run Internet Explorer as selected user
 - Collect Network Monitor trace
 - Collect Fiddler trace
 - Clear Temporary Internet Files
 - Set `TabProcGrowth` to **0** for testing
 - Reset Connection settings:

-  - Prompt that includes information on the deletion of the contents of IE's Connections registry keys.
+  - Prompt that includes information on the deletion of the contents of Internet Explorer Connections registry keys.

   - Save connections keys to user's desktop.

   - Delete Connections key contents under HKCU, HKLM and under the `Wow6432Nodes` keys for HKCU and HKLM if they exist.

 - Release and renew the IP address
-- Launch IE without extensions (`-extoff`)
+- Launch Internet Explorer without extensions (`-extoff`)

-Upon acceptance of the dialog, IE will launch to the specified address.
+Upon acceptance of the dialog, Internet Explorer will launch to the specified address.

-At this time reproduce the issue and upon closing IE tracing will stop, TabProcGrowth, and proxy settings will be restored.
+At this time reproduce the issue and upon closing Internet Explorer tracing will stop, TabProcGrowth, and proxy settings will be restored.
 The Fiddler trace, Network Monitor trace, and any log files associated with the tracing will be collected.

 #### Data collected